NTIG-Uppsala/Bengans-Biluthyrning/README.md

 - All documents and spreadsheets must be upploaded to Google Drive and all code must be uploaded to GitHub.

-- Task must be subbmited to the presentation document if it is present in the backlog.
+- Task must be submitted to the presentation document if it is present in the backlog.